GilgameshofUT/AIResearcher/README.md

    You will type your questions into the terminal and you can either read the response there or much nicer is to just follow the output in Obsidian.
 I use the plugin Admonition to make some nicer callout formatting.
 I have it set currently to output sources into the markdown.

+Update: I have added a script to delete a collection.
+Importing the same file twice seems to cause issues.
+I have updated the import script to first check if a file is already imported and also to handle some errors.